-Next season, Ms. Oropesa revisits 3 major Mozart roles: Konstanze at the Bellingham Music Festival and The Bayerische Staatsoper, Pamina, in a debut at Houston Grand Opera, and Susanna with the Ravinia Festival and the San Francisco Opera.
+Next season, Ms. Oropesa revisits 3 major Mozart roles: Konstanze at the Bellingham Music Festival and The Bayerische Staatsoper; Pamina, in a debut at Houston Grand Opera; and Susanna with the Ravinia Festival and the San Francisco Opera.
 She will make her Spanish opera, role, and house debut as Rosalba in “Florencia en el Amazonas” with the L.A.
 Opera.
-Lisette adds another title Donzetti role to her repertoire when she sings Marie in La Fille du Regiment with Pittsburgh Opera.
-Concert engagements include “Haydn's Creation” and “St. Matthew Passion.”
+Lisette adds another title Donizetti role to her repertoire when she sings Marie in La Fille du Regiment with the Pittsburgh Opera.
+Concert engagements in 2014/15 include “Haydn's Creation” and “St. Matthew Passion.”

 In the 2013/14 season, Lisette debuted at the Dutch National Opera as Nannetta in "Falstaff".
-At the Metropolitan Opera, she was featured in two new productions, “Falstaff” and “Werther,” both of which were featured in the Met’s Live! in HD broadcasts.
-In concert she was heard as Amalia with the Washington Concert Opera in a rare performance of Verdi’s “I Masnadieri,” as well as Carmina Burana with the Pittsburgh Symphony.
+At the Metropolitan Opera, she was featured in two new productions, “Falstaff” and “Werther,” both of which were included in the Met’s Live in HD broadcast series.
+In concert she was heard as Amalia with the Washington Concert Opera in a rare performance of Verdi’s “I Masnadieri,” and sang Carmina Burana with the Pittsburgh Symphony.